PhilipYip1988/python-tutorials/006_collections/readme.md

 ![067_lists](./images/067_lists.png)

-Therefore when using this function, we can assign the output to a variable:
+Therefore when using this function, the output can be assigned to a variable:

 ```
 last_value = items1.pop()